rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 -----------------------------------------------

 Besides classes and methods, developers can use the `final` modifier in fields, parameters, and local variables.
-The syntax differs for each one of these usages.
+The meaning differs for each one of these uses.
 A final class cannot be extended, a final method cannot be overridden, and final fields, parameters, and local variables cannot change their value.
-Thus, a final modifier guarantees that fields, parameters, and local variables cannot be re-assigned.
+Thus, a final modifier ensures that fields, parameters, and local variables cannot be re-assigned.
 A re-assignment generates an error at compile-time.
 Final modifier improves clarity, helps developers to debug the code showing constructors that change